Adhesive Nipple Covers

 More and more brands are opting to use Organic Cotton in their bras because it is ethically produced, harvested and sold.
 Plus organic cotton bras are great for women with sensitive skin.

 Some people think plunge bras aren't for big boobs but they're wrong!
 Plunge describes the shape of the cups which angle deeply towards the band between the breasts.
 As with all bras, you just need the right style and size for you.

 This sounds as though it's a feature designed by testosterone fueled teenagers, but actually lots of women need easy to release bras.
 Mobility issues (like osteoporosis) require less fiddley fastenings.

 This isn't Einstein's relativity, this is band to cup relativity.
 The cup letter describes the volume relative to the band.
 E.g. an F cup on a 30 band is much smaller than the F cup on a 36 band.
 This is why it's a myth that D+ cups are huge!
-The cup on a 38C is massive compared to a 28F.
+The cup on a 38C is bigger than the cup on a 28F.

 Stretch lace does exactly what it says on the tin - it's stretchy and lacey and pure heaven!
 If, like me, you have one breast larger than the other, this magic creation will stretch to accommodate the larger breast while encasing the smaller one supportively.

 This has become one of the most sought after styles.
 The seamless cups mean your bras is invisible under a t-shirt.
 The cups usually have a light foam padding so that nipples don't show through.